SAT Exam Pattern 2025: Section-wise Structure, Format, Negative Marking & Prep Tips

 SAT Exam Pattern- SAT Math Section (2025)

 The SAT Math section plays a crucial role in evaluating a student’s college readiness.
-As per the updated SAT exam pattern 2025, this section features a combination of multiple-choice questions and Student-Produced Response (SPR) questions, where students must calculate and enter the answers themselves.
+According to the updated SAT exam pattern 2025, this section comprises a combination of multiple-choice questions and Student-Produced Response (SPR) questions, where students must calculate and enter their answers themselves.

 SAT Math Pattern: Topic-Wise Breakdown